dereklouis/pastaandfriends/README.md

 ## Deployment

-Pasta Friends is currently deployed on Heroku: https://pastafriends.herokuapp.com/
+Pasta Friends is currently deployed on Firebase: https://pastafriends-4322d.web.app/

+## PWA

+Open Pasta Friends on your mobile browser, then select 'add to homescreen' within your browser options to get PWA support.